MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Production order

-A *production order* entity captures details about the production orders that are raised to meet customer demand in response to purchase orders or to replenish stock.
+A *ProductionOrder* entity captures details about the production orders that are raised to meet customer demand in response to purchase orders or to replenish stock.

 | Attribute                       | Description | Type | Required |
 |---------------------------------|-------------|------|----------|